E-Edu/draft-documents/endpoints/task.md

 **This is not the final document and is subject to change**

 ### `/task`
-This endpoint takes the following `PUT` body:
+This endpoint takes the following `POST` body:
 ```ts
 {
     session: Guid,